Marcos and I began chatting on the bus to the town of Tequila.

-And another thing: the image of Jesus on the back of a Derrick really quite appealed to me.
+The image of Jesus on the back of a Derrick really quite appealed to me.
 Jesus wasn’t dressed in fine robes, wasn’t leading an army of conquest, wasn’t dressed in armour or a richly decorated steed.
-He was on a humble donkey; it was an image of humility, of unpretentiousness, of selflessness; like Gautama Budda, a former prince, wandering across Northern India as a beggar.
+He was on a humble donkey; it was an image of humility, of unpretentiousness, of selflessness.

 At some point a middle-aged English couple moved into the apartment next to mine.
 They rented a car and went out a fair bit of the time so I didn’t see a lot of them, just said hello and exchanged a few words in passing.
 A couple of weeks passed and then 2 days before they were due to fly home, they stayed put and didn’t drive anywhere.

-One afternoon I got talking to them at length.
+One afternoon I got talking to them.
 By and by, we got on to the subject of the donkey.
 I had noticed that they also went to bay behind the apartments and crossed the same field, usually in the late afternoon after they’d got back.